Francis-Hsu/NeuralStyleTransfer/README.md

 * `color`: String.
 Scheme of color preserving to use, choose between `none` (no color preserving), `historgram` (for histogram matching), and `luminance` (for luminance-only transfer).
  * `a`: Boolean.
 Whether to match the luminance channel of the style image to the content image before transfering, only work if `color` is `luminance` of course.
 * `init_image`: String.
 Choose between `noise`, `content`, and `style`.
 * `optimizer`: String.
-Optimizer to use, you can choose between `adam` (for ADAM) and `rmsprop` for (Alex Graves’s RMSprop).
+Optimizer to use, you can choose between `adam` (ADAM) and `rmsprop` (Alex Graves’s RMSprop).
  * `iteration`: Int, number of iterations to run.
  * `lr`: Float.
 Learning rate of the optimizer.
  * `save`: Int.
 The optimizer will write an output to file after every `save` iterations.
  * `filename`: String.
 Prefix of filename when saving output.
 The saved files will have name in format `prefix_iterations`.
 * `contrast`: Boolean.
+Wether to boost the contrast when saving the output.
+Default to `True`.
 Sometimes the output has less saturation than expected, so I insert few lines to give the contrast a kick when saving to file.

 ## Result
 Here we demostrate the effect of transformation using a photo ([original file](https://www.flickr.com/photos/146483745@N03/30576915033/in/dateposted-public/)) of Grainger Engineering Library at UIUC.
+Titles of the artwork we used are also given:

 |||
 |:-------------------------:|:-------------------------:|